Railways To Spend Rs 1.8 Bln To Restore Old System Of KCR - UrduPoint

 Railways To Spend Rs 1.8 Bln To Restore Old System Of KCR

-The distance from the starting point to the last destination would be covered in only half an hour, an official in the Ministry of Railways told APP on Wednesday.
+The distance from the starting point to the last destination would be covered in only half an hour, an official in the Ministry of Railways told APP.
 He said that Pakistan Railways was going to restore historic project of KCR on the orders given by the Supreme Court in which role and cooperation of the Sindh government would be required.

-The official said 44 kilometers KCR track will include 30 km loop and 14 km mainline.
-The KCR has total 20 stations, out of which 15 are on the loop and five on the mainline, while there are 24 level crossings on the entire track.
+The official said 44 kilometers KCR track would include 30 km loop and 14 km mainline.
+The KCR has total 20 stations, out of which 15 were on the loop and five on the mainline while there were 24 level crossings on the entire track.

 About the restoration of first phase, the official said the rehabilitation work of the track from Karachi City to Orangi Station was in full swing.